apokalov/Java-reference-cards/README.md

 ```

 #### 5. @Enumerated
-By default in JPA an attribute of type Enum will be stored as a Basic to the database, using the integer Enum values as codes (i.e. 0, 1).
+By default type Enum will be stored as a Basic to the db, using the integer Enum values as codes (i.e. 0, 1).
 JPA also defines an `@Enumerated` annotation to define an Enum attribute.
 This can be used to store the Enum as the STRING value of its name (i.e. "MALE", "FEMALE"):
 ```java
 public enum Gender {
     MALE,